 For each and every condition, you will have to limit the record section to the view that you have previously created.

-When students (or their parents) will enter their information on the form, they will only the remaining slots available for the class they want to attend (here a guitar group class for kids).
+When students (or their parents) enter their information on the form, they will only have the remaining slots available for the class they want to attend (here a guitar group class for kids).

 Imagine that you want to change the age range of a class, or you want to make it possible for students to select multiple instruments.
 You will have to change conditions for each field in the form, as well as adding new views for each and every condition… It can become very tedious pretty quickly!